Projects About

 Phase 2.1 · Product strategy & visual direction

-The visual direction makes nutrition feel approachable, warmer and less clinical.
+I shaped the visual direction to make nutrition feel approachable, warmer and less clinical.

 MC, colour and food imagery turn guidance into a product language that feels friendly without losing clarity.